mahdi-abdelkebir/novel-reader-website-offline/README.md

 A website created using Springboot as backend API, and Angular as frontend.

 Angular sends search bar results to springboot, with the option to download if missing.
-Here download basically means scrapping the novel and its chapter from a real novel website, which in this case www.boxnovel.com.
+Here download basically means scrapping the novel and its chapters from a real novel website, which in this case www.boxnovel.com.

 Other than that, it saves your progress by login and offers a way to bookmark your favourite quotes with a side note.